Which of the following statements about adaptive radiation is cor... | Channels for Pearson+

 1

-Step 1: Begin by understanding the concept of adaptive radiation.
-Adaptive radiation is an evolutionary process where a single ancestral species rapidly diversifies into multiple new species, each adapted to a unique ecological niche.
-This typically occurs when new habitats or resources become available, or after events like mass extinctions that open ecological opportunities.
+Step 1: Understand the concept of adaptive radiation.
+Adaptive radiation is an evolutionary process where a single ancestral species rapidly diversifies into multiple new species, each adapted to a specific ecological niche.
+This often occurs when new habitats or resources become available, or after mass extinction events create ecological opportunities.

 Step 2: Analyze the first statement: 'Adaptive radiation refers to the gradual accumulation of small genetic changes within a single population over time.'
 This describes microevolution, not adaptive radiation.
-Adaptive radiation involves rapid diversification into multiple species, not gradual changes within a single population.
+Adaptive radiation involves the rapid formation of multiple species, not gradual changes within a single population.

+Step 3: Analyze the second statement: 'Adaptive radiation results in decreased biodiversity within an ecosystem.'
+This is incorrect because adaptive radiation typically increases biodiversity by creating multiple new species adapted to different niches.

-Step 3: Evaluate the second statement: 'Adaptive radiation occurs when a single ancestral species rapidly diversifies into multiple new species, each adapted to a different ecological niche.'
-This aligns with the definition of adaptive radiation and is correct.
+Step 4: Analyze the third statement: 'Adaptive radiation occurs when a single ancestral species rapidly diversifies into multiple new species, each adapted to a different ecological niche.'
+This is correct and aligns with the definition of adaptive radiation.

 Watch next